Fluffy-tofu/document_work_PGI4/spiking_neural_network_architecture.md

   <img src="img/accuracy_loss_plot.png" alt="Accuracy and Loss Plot" />
 </div>

+It's apparent that the SNN gets up to about a 90% accuracy but then starts to stop making any progress.
+A similar progression can be observed regarding the validation set although this one peaks at about 85%.
+To further increase the accuracy I could try tweaking the architecture of the model or its learning rate as well as the optimizers other parameters.

 **Weight Evolution:** I also plotted the weights over the epochs to see if there were any recognizable patterns forming:

 <div align="center">